-David had every reason to be frustrated with God's timing and to be angry with God.
+David had every reason to be frustrated with God's timing and angry with God.
 It appeared as if God was not doing anything to right the wrongs and rescue him.
 But that did not deter David's trust in the Lord.
-In the midst of his difficulties, David says "My soul trusts in You; and in the shadow of Your wings I will make my refuge, until these calamities have passed by" (Psalm 57:1).
+In the midst of his difficulties, David says "My soul trusts in You; and in the shadow of Your wings I will make my refuge, until these calamities have passed by" (Psalm 57:1 NKJV).

-David did not deny his circumstances.
+David did not deny his difficulties.
 But David understood that God's purposes outweigh any temporary trials we face.
 After listing his troubles, he immediately shifts his focus to the eternal purposes of God: "Be exalted, O God, above the heavens; let Your glory be above all the earth."
 David is essentially saying "It's not about me; it's all about You."

 This is the same mindset we find in Jesus prior to His crucifixion.
-After asking if the cup of suffering can pass, Jesus concludes with "Nevertheless, not My will, but Yours, be done" (Luke 22:42).
+After asking if the cup of suffering can pass, Jesus concludes with "Nevertheless, not My will, but Yours, be done" (Luke 22:42-43 NKJV).

-Let's ask the Lord today to help us move our focus from our temporary trials to His eternal purposes.
-What a privilege to be chosen, useful vessels for His kingdom and for His glory during our brief time here on earth.
-After all, it's all about Him.
+Let's ask the Lord today to help us move our focus from our temporary trials to His eternal purposes, remembering that the purpose of our life is all about Him, being useful vessels for His kingdom and bringing glory to Him alone.